Colt Single Action Army: The Colt Bisley

-Buntline Special
+The Buntline Special

 Wyatt Earp biographer Stuart N. Lake popularized the myth of the Buntline Special.
 In his highly fictionalized biography, Wyatt Earp: Frontier Marshal, published in 1931, he wrote that Earp and four other lawmen—Bat Masterson, Bill Tilghman, Charlie Bassett and Neal Brown—were each presented with a customized revolver with a 12 in barrel.
 However, according to some other accounts, on October 26, 1881, the day of the Gunfight at the O.K.
 Corral, Earp carried an 1869 .44 caliber Smith & Wesson American Model with an 8 in barrel.

 Second generation (1956–1974)

 At the beginning of World War II, Colt ceased production of the Single Action Army revolver to devote more time to filling orders for the war.
 When the war ended, no plans were made to revive the Single Action Army revolver as the design was seen as obsolete.
-However the advent of television and Western-themed movies created customer demand for the revolver, so Colt resumed manufacture in 1956 with the Second Generation line of Single Action Army revolvers.
+However, the advent of television and Western-themed movies created customer demand for the revolver, so Colt resumed manufacture in 1956 with the Second-Generation line of Single Action Army revolvers.

-These Second Generation Colt Single Action Army revolvers were produced from 1956 to 1974 and carried serial numbers in the range of 0001SA to 73,205SA.
-Due to the popularity of the television show, The Life and Legend of Wyatt Earp, Colt introduced the aforementioned Buntline Special as a Second generation offering from 1957 to 1974.
+These Second-Generation Colt Single Action Army revolvers were produced from 1956 to 1974 and carried serial numbers in the range of 0001SA to 73,205SA.
+Due to the popularity of the television show The Life and Legend of Wyatt Earp, Colt introduced the aforementioned Buntline Special as a Second generation offering from 1957 to 1974.

 From 1961 to 1975, Colt offered an adjustable-sight model known as "The New Frontier", capitalizing on President John F. Kennedy's campaign slogan.
 Colt manufactured 4200 of these revolvers, including 70 built on the Buntline frame.

-Third generation (1976 to present)
+Third generation (1976–1993)

-The Third Generation began in 1976, characterized by a change in barrel thread pitch and a solid cylinder bushing replacing the removable/replaceable part from the first and second generations.
-This series ran until 1982 as a limited-issue product with the serial number range of SA80,000 to SA99,999.
+The third generation began in 1976, characterized by a change in barrel thread pitch and a solid cylinder bushing replacing the removable/replaceable part from the first and second generations.
+This series ran until 1993 as a limited-issue product with the serial number range of SA80,000 to SA99,999.

+Late third/fourth generation (1994–present)

 In 1994, production of the SAA resumed with the increase in popularity of "Cowboy Action Shooting" matches.
 These models are known either as "Late Third Generation" or sometimes Fourth Generation.
 They have the original style removable/replaceable cylinder bushing.
 The serial number for this series started at S02001A and continue to use the "S" prefix and "A" suffix as of 2022.
 Colt currently offers the Single Action Army in one of two finishes: either an all-nickel, or blued with color case-hardened frame; in the traditional three barrel lengths: 4+3/4, 5+1/2, and 7+1/2 in; and eight chamberings: .32-20, .38-40, .44-40, .38 Special, .357 Magnum, .44 Special, .45 Colt, or .45 ACP; a total of 42 variations.

-Colt manufactured Third Generation Buntlines and New Frontiers through the Colt Custom Shop, as well as many engraved pistols.
+Colt manufactured third-generation Buntlines and New Frontiers through the Colt Custom Shop, as well as many engraved pistols.
 In 2010, Colt released a "revival" of the Frontier Six Shooter with a nickel finish.